keerthianand22/country-intelligence-automation/README.md

 # Country Intelligence Automation Platform

-This project focuses on automating the collection, analysis, and visualization of global country intelligence data to support defense and strategic operations.
-Developed during an internship with a Fortune 100 U.S. Defense Contractor, this work was presented at the INFORMS 2025 Analytics+ Conference.
+This project was developed as part of an internship with a **Fortune 500 major American defense contractor**.
+It focuses on automating the collection, analysis, and visualization of global country intelligence data to support strategic and defense-related decision-making.
+The project was showcased at the INFORMS 2025 Analytics+ Conference.

 ## Project Overview